Finding an Attorney for a Severance Dispute

 - You were laid off, or fired for cause because of supposed performance problems.
 If you were terminated and presented with a severance agreement, it may be because of a mass layoff, reduction in force, or business restructuring.
 Or it could be because of supposed performance problems.
 Be particularly careful if you are handed a severance agreement after a termination.
 If the employer’s justifications were false, you may be the victim of wrongful termination.
 Your employer is now concerned that you might sue them because they know you have legitimate legal claims, even if you aren’t sure that you do.
 On your way out or immediately following your termination, you are asked to sign a severance agreement.

-Working for You in Severance Negotiations
+Lawyers Who Work for You in Severance Negotiations

 Our firm often works with you on a contingency basis for negotiation cases with severance agreements (i.e. you pay no money up front).
 Our legal fees are a percentage of the awarded severance.
 Employers feel greater risk when threatened with a lawsuit.
 This is why companies often willingly increase the severance amount.